rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrives-a-list-of-servers-servers.rst

 .. _get-retrives-a-list-of-servers-servers:

-Retrieves a list of servers
+Retrives a list of servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

     GET /servers

-This operation retrieves list of all servers (only IDs, names, and links).
+Retrieves list of all servers (only IDs, names, and links).

 Servers contain a status attribute that indicates the current server state.
 You can filter on the server 				status when you complete a list servers request.
 The server status is returned in the response body.

 For a full list of possible server status values, see.

-For more information on the extended status extension (``OS-EXT-STS:power_state``, ``OS-EXT-STS:vm_state``, and ``OS-EXT-STS:task_state`` see.
+For more information on the extended status extension ( ``OS-EXT-STS:power_state``, ``OS-EXT-STS:vm_state``, and ``OS-EXT-STS:task_state`` see.